lidlid/slate/source/index.html.md

 ## Authentication & Authentication Process
 Every request made via the Sodyo API must be authenticated by including an <code>X-AUTH-TOKEN</code> header as part of the request.
 The <code>X-AUTH-TOKEN</code> is the API Key assigned to the developer project in the Sodyo portal.

+1. Every API call to the Sodyo server includes the “​X-AUTH-TOKEN​” header with the API key value.
+2. The Sodyo Server validates every API call.
+If one of the validation checks fail, a <code>401-Unauthorized</code> message is returned.
+3. Every request that is authenticated, is authorized with the API role and its associated permission set.
+The API role is eligible to access external integration API endpoints in the
+Sodyo system.
+Trying to access any other endpoint will return <code>403-Forbidden</code>.

+<aside class="notice">If API usage is disabled for the project that the API key belongs to, the server will return <code>403-Forbidden</code>.</aside>

 ```shell
   curl "https://cms.sodyo.com/integration/rest/api/v1/content"
   -H "Content-Type: application/json"